-three parliamentarians, except for single gender delegations (see above).
-By giving voting power to single parliamentarians present (mechanism to ensure presence), some sort of weighted voting is incorporated, since the possible voting power of single gender delegations is reduced by one (principle of gender equality).
-Generally, decisions are taken by majority vote.
-53 In the Assembly, overall, weighted representation and voting can be found.
-Members are represented by eight parliamentarians (10 in case of a population of one hundred million inhabitants or more), in autumn by five (seven in case of a population of one hundred million inhabitants or more).
-In case of single gender delegations for three consecutive sessions, the number is reduced by one person (principle of gender equality).
-The votes of each delegation are composed of a minimum of ten votes per delegation (according to the sovereign equality principle) plus an additional number of up to 13 votes in relation to the population of the country.
-The minimum of ten votes is reduced to eight in case of single gender delegations for three consecutive sessions (principle of gender equality).
-Per delegate present, only 10 votes can be cast (mechanism to ensure presence).
-As a rule, decisions are taken by majority vote.54 Power relationships do not have equivalence in the IPU structure.
+Interstate democracy is an indicator that cannot be examined because there is no body representing states per se within the system.
+Only parliaments are represented.
+With regard to inner-IPU bodies, the Governing Council in principle is based on the sovereign equality of states.
+Every member is represented by three parliamentarians, except for single-gender delegations (see above).
+By giving voting power to single parliamentarians present (mechanism to ensure presence), some sort of weighted voting is incorporated, since the possible voting power of single-gender delegations is reduced by one (principle of gender equality).
+Generally, decisions are taken by majority vote (IPU 1971b, Rules 1, 28, 35(1)).
+In the Assembly, overall, weighted representation and voting can be found.
+Members are represented by eight parliamentarians (10 in case of a population of 100m. inhabitants or more), in autumn by five (seven in case of a population of 100m. inhabitants or more).
+In the case of single-gender delegations for three consecutive sessions, the number is reduced by one person (principle of gender equality).
+The votes of each delegation are composed of a minimum of 10 votes per delegation (according to the sovereign equality principle), plus an additional number of up to 13 votes in relation to the population of the country.
+The minimum of 10 votes is reduced to eight in case of single-gender delegations for three consecutive sessions (principle of gender equality).
+Per delegate present, only 10 votes can be cast (a mechanism to ensure presence).
+As a rule, decisions are taken by majority vote (IPU 1976, Art.
+10(2) and (3); IPU 1971a, Rule 34(1)).
+Power relationships do not have equivalence in the IPU structure.
 There is rather a balance of power.

-3.3.
-Supranationalism, power limitation, human rights, and output legitimacy
+3.3 Supranationalism, power limitation, human rights and output legitimacy